Frequently Asked Questions

-The interest on a subsidized loan is paid by the Department of Education while it is in the grace period.
-An unsubsidized loan accrues interest even while in the grace period.
+The interest on a subsidized loan is paid by the Department of Education while student is in school.
+An unsubsidized loan accrues interest even while in the student is enrolled.

 When do I apply for financial aid?

-The best time to apply is by April 15th.
+The best time to apply is at the time you complete your tax returns or no later than April 15th.

 How many times do I need to fill out the FAFSA?